SCP – Containment Breach

-SCP – Containment Breach is an indie horror game developed by Finnish game developer Joonas "Regalis" Rikkonen.
+SCP – Containment Breach is an indie horror game released on April 15, 2012 and developed by Finnish game developer Joonas "Regalis" Rikkonen.
 It is based on stories from the SCP Foundation collaborative writing project.
 In the game, the player controls a human test subject, who is trapped in a covert facility designed to study and contain supernatural and paranormal phenomena all individually designated as an "SCP".
 The player must escape the facility when it suffers a failure in its protocol, causing the Foundation to lose control over the containment of the facility's anomalous assets, many of which are a danger to the player.

-The game was released on April 15, 2012, and was updated periodically until its final version, 1.3.11, on July 29, 2018.
-The game received generally positive reviews for its atmosphere and innovative mechanics.

 Gameplay

 The game takes place in an SCP Foundation facility.
-The player controls one of the Foundation's many test subjects, known as a Class-D: who must navigate the facility while avoiding various threats.
-The facility is procedurally generated, meaning the layout of the facility changes each time the game is played.
+The player controls one of the Foundation's many test subjects, known as a Class-D, who must navigate the facility while avoiding numerous threats.
+The facility’s layout is procedurally generated, creating a randomized map with each playthrough.
+This feature is controlled by a system called seed generation—a string of text that controls how a map generates.

 The game uses a first-person perspective, where the player can move and sprint freely.
-One notable feature is the blink mechanic: the player has a blink meter that gradually depletes, forcing the player to blink at specific intervals.
+Among the game’s attributes is the blink mechanic: the player has a blink meter that gradually depletes, forcing the player to blink at specific intervals.
 This mechanic directly relates to SCP-173, which can only move when it is not in the player's line of sight.
-If the player blinks or looks away, SCP-173 advances through instant teleportation, and can kill the player if it gets close enough.
-One of the game's primary features is procedural generation of the facility.
-This makes the facilities layout random.
-This feature is controlled by a system called seed generation, which is a string of text that controls how a map generates.
+If the player blinks or looks away, SCP-173 rapidly advances towards the player, and kills the player if it gets close enough.

 The game has three difficulty levels, each with different save mechanics.
-On the easiest difficulty (Safe), the player can save at any point.
-On the medium difficulty (Euclid), the player can save only at designated points, and on the hardest difficulty (Keter), no saving is allowed (with the exception of the "Save & Quit" option) and the player faces permadeath.
-The player can equip various items, from the likes of facility equipment to SCP objects.
-These items can either aid or harm the player.
+On the easiest difficulty (Safe), the player can save at any point, and on the medium difficulty (Euclid), the player can save only at designated points.
+On the hardest difficulty (Keter), no saving is allowed (with the exception of the "Save & Quit" option), and the player faces permadeath.

-The player can also uncover various documents, keycards and terminals detailing some of the anomalies contained by the Foundation, as well as the schematics of the facility.
-These provide clues to the incidents leading up to and unfolding during the facility's lockdown as well as providing information on how to avoid and or recapture a few of the SCPs, and how the internals of the facility can be used to the advantage of the player.
-By using the keycards the player can explore more of the facility.
+The player can equip various items ranging from facility equipment to SCP objects, which are all capable of assisting or harming them.
+The player can also uncover documents, keycards, and terminals detailing select anomalies contained by the Foundation, as well as the schematics of the facility.
+These provide clues to the incidents leading up to and unfolding during the facility's lockdown, provide information on how to avoid and or recapture a few of the SCPs, and how the internals of the facility can be used to the advantage of the player.
+By using the keycards, the player can travel through otherwise inaccessible areas of the facility.